Abdulrehmanghani/GigaVision/README.md

 For visualization of the json file on the traing images please use [json_visualization.py](./Train-annotations-to-coco/json_visualization.py) and add the `</Training data json/>` file and `</Training images folder/>`.

 ## Tracking data to COCO
+To run the docker solution use the docker folder

 To convert the the tracking data to the coco annotations format follow these steps.
 1. Create the csv from tracking data